KyberNetwork/KIPs/KIPs/kip-28.md

 **Key Steps**

-* A snapshot of the current addresses holding mKNC on each affected chain would be taken in advance (as of 1 November 2023).
-Only these addresses would be able to participate in our Limit Order initiative to swap mKNC to KNC.
-* On each affected chain, we open a Limit Order that allows users to swap mKNC to KNC within a reasonable time period (e.g. 2-3 months), facilitated by KyberSwap aggregator.
+* On each affected chain, we create a Limit Order that allows users to swap mKNC to a suitable version of KNC, facilitated by KyberSwap aggregator.
 As users swap their mKNC to KNC, the Limit Order gets partially filled until the full order (maximum KNC allocated for the chain) has been swapped, or until the expiry date.
+The Limit Order will be open for a period of 2 months, following which it would expire and users would lose the opportunity to swap mKNC to KNC on that chain.
+Advance notice would be given regarding the creation date of the Limit Order.
 * This process would be done sequentially chain-by-chain, with a small buffer time in between; to be completed first on Arbitrum, followed by Optimism, Fantom, and lastly Avalanche.
-* Note that the actual exchange rate may not be exactly 1:1, as there are minor Limit Order fees taken, as with any other trade via Limit Order.
+* The Limit Order created would set the exchange rate for mKNC to KNC at 1:1.
+However, a minor fee could be applied according to the [Limit Order fee structure](https://docs.kyberswap.com/kyberswap-solutions/limit-order/developer-guides/fill-limit-order#limit-order-protocol-fees).
 * In exchange for KNC, KyberDAO would keep the mKNC switched out by users.

 ## Important Considerations